-We are regularly commissioned by software developers to help them with the design of their User Interface (UI).
-While each project has it’s own quirks and nuances, there are many issues that we face time and time again.
+We are regularly design (and re-design) User Interfaces (UI) for software developers.
+While each project has its own quirks and nuances, there are many issues that we face time and time again.
 One common mistake we come across is inappropriate use of icons.

-Icons also help extend the visual language of your brand so you should be very careful over how these are drawn and displayed.
+Icons also help extend the visual language of your brand, so you should be very careful how these are drawn and displayed.
 Consistency of style is very important.
-If you have obviously pulled icons from different stock libraries the chances are they will clash with each other and not complement your brand.
+If you have collected icons from different stock libraries the chances are they will clash with each other.
 The resultant user experience will feel “bumpy” and lack professionalism.

-Avoid creating icons for all buttons.
-The eye is naturally drawn to a picture so if you have lots of pictures the user finds it difficult to focus on any one in particular.
+Do not be tempted to create icons for every button.
+The eye is naturally drawn to images.
+If there are too many icons your user will finds it difficult to focus.
 The effect is that everything screams at the user and nothing gets heard.
 If you are already using icons to describe a section or subject, think very carefully before incorporating icons in other parts of the interface.
-Does it really help to have icons beside or instead of action buttons like “new”, “edit” or “delete”?
-Often a word consistently styled is much more powerful and communicative than a graphic.
+For example, does it really help to use icons to represent basic action such as “new”, “edit” or “delete”?
+Often the words, consistently styled, are as powerful and communicative as graphics.

 When you do include icons in your user interface remember to use recognisable standards.
-Users universally expect a magnifying glass to represent ‘Search’ and a house icon to mean ‘Home’ so don’t try to re-invent the wheel!
-Also, be wary of using icons to try to describe a very specific, bespoke function such as “create pressure point” or “build data set”.
-It is rare that an icon improves understanding in such circumstances.
+Users universally expect a magnifying glass to represent ‘Search’ and a house icon to mean ‘Home’ – so don’t try to re-invent the wheel!
+A graphic that is complex and open to interpretation will not make a strong icon.
+Icons for bespoke functions such as “create pressure point” or “build data set” rarely improve usability.

-Icons within your User Interface is one thing, but what about using them within the content of your application, how does that effect the User Experience?
-With regards to UX, icons are as important to brand perception and layout as to navigation and function however many of the same rules apply as with UI; don’t over do it, keep them consistent, ensure they are easy to read, keep them simple.
+Icons within a User Interface is common, but what about using them within the content of an application?
+How does that effect the User Experience?
+With regards to UX, icons are as important to brand perception and layout as to navigation and function.
+Many of the same rules apply as with UI;

-It is quite common for applications to use icons and other small images as a means of helping users read and interact with their core content.
+It is quite common for icons and other small images to be used as a means of helping users read and interact with their core content.
 Including small icons beside sub-divisions of a page will draw attention to that area and enhance the decorative appeal of the layout.
 These images are quite often generic objects such as documents, pencils, laptops, calculators etc. These graphical devices provide a quick visual flag for locating specific content regions and should be implemented with rigorous consistency.

-In summary try to apply logic and good taste when you use icons.
+In summary you should apply logic and good taste when using icons.
 There are so many free sets available that it is easy to get carried away and spray them all you’re your User Interface.
 But always ask yourself the question, “Does this enhance the User Experience?”
-If the answer is “not really”, then proceed with caution and if you are in any doubt ask a good UI designer, I’m sure there’s one around here somewhere.
+If the answer is “not really”, then proceed with caution.
+If you are in any doubt ask a good UI designer, I’m sure there’s one around here somewhere.